 The cauldron immediately burst into purple flames, splashing potion everywhere.
 Anjali shrieked.
 Scorpius scrambled to find the lid, but it was too late; the damage was done.

-"What the Bloody Baron was that?
+"What the Bloody Baron was that?" he cried.

 Professor Ringleward, who was quite tired of bustling across the room, plucked the vial from his hand and tapped at the label.
 "Adding flammable wraughtwort tends to have that effect, Mr. Malfoy.
 Any first year can tell you such.
 Have fun joining Miss Chang and Mr. Potter after class."